James_K 6 months ago

 Between all of those it's hard to think of a better experience navigating a filesystem.

-• sandreas a day ago
+• sandreas 6 months ago

 I also use